digitaltheorylab/digitaltheory.org/README.md

 2. Make your changes
 3. Commit and push your changes

-Two actions will trigger when you push your changes: GitHub runs [HTML Tidy][tidy] to auto-format the HTML markup; GitHub also deploys the latest pages to the live site.
+When you push your changes, GitHub will run [HTML Tidy][tidy] to auto-format the HTML markup.
+This ensures uniformity across the site and it reduces the need to be overly finicky about the markup as you enter content.
+As long as your content is valid HTML (i.e. opening/closing tags match, you do not use boutique tags, etc.), Tidy should handle it.

 [tidy]: https://www.html-tidy.org/

+You can also make changes directly on GitHub:

+1. Navigate to the file you would like to change and click the pencil icon ("Edit this file")
+2. Make your changes
+3. Click the green "Commit changes..." button, add a commit message in the pop-up window, and select "Commit changes"

+Committing changes on GitHub will also run Tidy.

 ### Content templates